 Outdoor spaces abound in Greenville, beginning with Falls Park on the Reedy, a great place to see the falls while your four-legged friend checks out all the new sights and smells.
 From the park, you can pick up the 22-mile Prisma Health Swamp Rabbit Trail.
 Beyond downtown, hiking trails thread the area’s many state parks reaching north into the Blue Ridge foothills.
 Pick an easy, flat trail or, if you and your pup are up to it, challenge yourself to a steeper climb and take in the sweeping mountain views.

 Let the pups stay with you or send your fur-baby on vacation while you’re on vacation.
-Check out our insider's guide on where to take your dog—from their own hotel to dog-friendly events, restaurants, shops, and more!
+Check out our insider's guide on where to take your dog in pet-friendly Greenville—from their own hotel to dog-friendly events, restaurants, shops, and more!